flatlogic/bootstrap-tabcollapse/readme.md

 ------------

 The most obvious way: bootstrap tab collapse generates accordion markup and appends it right away after tabs component.
-When accordion becomes (If accordion is) visible tabcollapse search for `.tab-pane` and detaches their content to appropriate accordion groups keeping all attached js data.
+When accordion becomes (If accordion is) visible tabcollapse searchs for `.tab-pane` and detaches their content to appropriate accordion groups keeping all attached js data.
 Tabs component is given `hidden-xs`-class and accordion component is given `visible-xs`-class.
 That's it.